What we do

 With this initiative, our goal is to promote animal welfare amongst local people.

-By starting our own education programme working with hotels in Sri Lanka, Lucas Helps Dogs will benefit people by educating them in animal welfare and helping them set up their own foundations and teaching them how to raise money for a neutering and vaccination programme for dogs (which will further benefit the animals in Sri Lanka).
+By starting our own education programme working with hotels in Sri Lanka, Lucas Helps Dogs will benefit people by educating them in animal welfare and helping them set up their own foundations and teaching them how to raise money for a neutering and vaccination programme for dogs.